PlaidCloud/website/content/en/docs/setup/best-practices/multiple-zones.md

 <!-- overview -->

-This page describes running Kubernetes across multiple zones.
+This page describes running PlaidCloud across multiple zones.

 <!-- body -->

 ## Background

-Kubernetes is designed so that a single Kubernetes cluster can run across multiple failure zones, typically where these zones fit within a logical grouping called a _region_.
+PlaidCloud is designed so that a single PlaidCloud cluster can run across multiple failure zones, typically where these zones fit within a logical grouping called a _region_.
 Major cloud providers define a region as a set of failure zones (also called _availability zones_) that provide